sharduul/project-babie/Documentation/models/list.md

 List of all the tables/models required for this project.

-1. name
+1. names
-2. meaning
+2. meanings
-3. label
+3. labels
 4. users